CahBots/beta/README.md

 #### ***A small Discord bot with loads of potential, but here we test it.***

 Heyo, this is CahBot Beta!
-Where we test the bot just to make sure the bot doesn't break, that's no good!
+Where I move the semi working stuff from Alpha to here!

 ## Commands

 Y'know, it's hard to update this list every single time I update something, so just use `B^cmds` and figure it out, thanks!

-#### **Why is this repo here, you may ask**

- Well, it's a pretty easy way to transfer code from my PC to my VPS, that's about all.
-Some sort of license for using code will appear soon:tm:
+#### For a cooler looking README than this, check the [original](https://github.com/2003cah/cahbot/blob/master/README.md)